 The compulsory courses for this programme are:

 |Historical Research: Skills and Sources||20|

-You will choose a further 80 credits from a wide selection of optional courses.
+You will choose a further 80 credits from a wide selection of optional courses, subject to availability.

 Option courses previously offered include those listed below.
 Option courses change from year to year and those available when you start your studies may be different from those shown in the list.

 |The Material Culture of Gender in Eighteenth Century Britain||20|